 A must-see attraction in Cleveland, the architecture of the building is as impressive as is its collection.
 Learn about the history of the popular genre of music that has morphed into various forms over the decades.
 At the Rock and Roll Hall of Fame, browse through records, posters, musical instruments, costumes, and one of a kind memorabilia from musicians that have made a name for themselves.

 Tip: Plan for at least four hours, but you can easily spend an entire day in the museum.
-Read here for a more detailed account of the gems you’ll find at the museum.

 6. To Get Revved Up at a Sporting Event